Parental Responsibility

 Some additional decision-making areas to consider in your parenting plan include:

 • Transportation – How will the children be exchanged between parents?
 Where will the exchange take place?
 What happens to the exchange point when school is not in session?
-Who picks up and drops off the children from school and/or extra curricular activities?
+Who picks up and drops off the children from school and/or extracurricular activities?

 • Relocation – Under what circumstances will one parent be able to move away with the child?
 (If you do not decide this now, you will have to follow the procedures of Fla.
 Statute § 61.13001.)
 See Relocation section for more information.